Graham more upbeat on Syria troop withdrawal after Trump meeting

 Trump decided on the Syria withdrawal in a phone call with Turkish President Tayyip Erdogan, ignoring the advice of top national security aides and without consulting lawmakers or U.S. allies participating in anti-Islamic State operations.
 The decision prompted Defense Secretary Jim Mattis to resign.

-(Reporting by Jonathan Landay; Additional reporting by Doina Chiacu; Editing by Phil Berlowitz and Peter Cooney)
+(Reporting by Jonathan Landay; Additional reporting by Doina Chiacu and David Lawder; Editing by Phil Berlowitz and Peter Cooney)